ocupop/dartlang.org/src/_guides/quick-start.md

     style="border: 1px solid #ccc;">
 </iframe>

-Note that DartPad does not allow you to import packages, such as dart:io.
+Note that DartPad does not allow you to import libraries, such as dart:io.
 If you want functionality from a library, you'll need to install an SDK.